asmyshlyaev177/state-in-url/README.md

 ## Gothas

 1. Can pass only serializable values, `Function`, `BigInt` or `Symbol` won't work, probably things like `ArrayBuffer` neither.
+Everything that can be serialized to JSON will work.
 2. Vercel servers limit size of headers (query string and other stuff) to **14KB**, so keep your URL state under ~5000 words. <https://vercel.com/docs/errors/URL_TOO_LONG>
-3. Tested with `next.js` 14 with app router, no plans to support pages.
+3. Tested with `next.js` 14/15  with app router, no plans to support pages.

 ## Run locally